-As of June 30, 2021, Ben LP has issued Common Units and BCH, a consolidated subsidiary of Ben LP, has issued general partnership Class A Units (Subclass A-1 and A-2), Class S Ordinary Units, Class S Preferred Units, FLP Units (Subclass 1 and Subclass 2), Preferred Series A Subclass 1 Unit Accounts, Preferred Series A Subclass 2 Unit Accounts, and Preferred Series C Subclass 1 Unit Accounts.
-The Preferred Series A Subclass 0 Unit Accounts were created under the 5th Amended and Restated LPA while the Preferred Series C Subclass 0 Unit Accounts were created under the 6th Amended and Restated LPA of BCH governs the terms of these equity securities.
+As of March 31, 2021, Ben LP has issued Common Units and BCH, a consolidated subsidiary of Ben LP, has issued general partnership Class A Units (Subclass A-1 and A-2), Class S Ordinary Units, Class S Preferred Units, FLP Units (Subclass 1 and Subclass 2), Preferred Series A Subclass 1 Unit Accounts, Preferred Series A Subclass 2 Unit Accounts, and Preferred Series C Subclass 1 Unit Accounts.
+The Preferred Series A Subclass 0 Unit Accounts were created under the 5th Amended and Restated LPA while the Preferred Series C Subclass 0 Unit Accounts were created under the 6th Amended and Restated LPA; however, neither security has been issued as of March 31, 2021.
+The 6th Amended and Restated LPA of BCH governs the terms of these equity securities.